-These expert, illustrated instructions will guide you step-by-step through the process of installing a garbage disposal.
+These expert, illustrated instructions will guide you step-by-step through the process of installing a garbage disposal, including the area under the sink and the garbage disposal, removing the old disposer, and installing the new one.

 If you buy a replacement that’s made by the same manufacturer as your old model, you may be able to bypass the need to replace the waste assembly and mounting flange in the sink, significantly simplifying the job (it can be a larger, more powerful unit—it just needs to have the same mounting flange).